Hello, we’re Rob and Bridget, aka The Bimblers.

 We try our best to offer a balanced view when we talk about accessibility.
 We are part-time wheelchair users with the ability to walk a few short steps.
-This means our experiences will be different for full-time wheelchair users, scooter riders or people with different abilities.
+This means our experience will be different to a full-time wheelchair user, mobility scooter rider or people with different abilities.

 We hope you enjoy the blog and find it useful.
 Rob and Bridget

 I’m Rob the writer and together with Bridget who’s the inspiration, we travel around in a wheelchair gathering access information as we go.
 We don’t let chronic illness or disability hold us back, we use them as our motivation to grab life and roll with it.

 As a general rule, we talk about what people “can do“.
 It’s not that we don’t face challenges, we do, it’s just that we prefer sharing solutions not problems!

 Back in 2014, while picking up a piece of bread, Bridget’s wrist collapsed.
 At that moment, life as we knew it changed.
 Bridget had been battling Rheumatoid Arthritis for years and needless to say, the nasty disease had won and her wrist finally gave up the fight.